acikgozb/dotfiles/zsh/README.md

 Unfortunately, with the current solution, I have to have `.zshenv` under `$HOME`, which is an acceptable compromise.
 So in order to version control my `.zshenv`, I created a symlink under `$HOME`.

+### <a id='plugins'></a> Plugins

+The final piece of my `zsh` configuration is the `plugins` directory, a place where I put my personal shell scripts.

+Right now I only have one script, which allows me to fuzzy find my personal or work projects based on my `tmux` session, and after the selection opens up a new `tmux` window with the working directory set to the selected project.

+As a nice improvement, I will update `.zshrc` file to automatically source anything under `plugins` directory, which will allow for more flexible directory structure.

+I intentionally did not put the 3rd party plugins under `plugins` directory, simply because they are already version controlled in their own repositories.
+That is why I added them under `~/.zsh`, which is done automatically via installation.